zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ### Cleanup

 Lab 1 creates no chargeable AWS resources.
 Keep your IAM access key because later labs require it.
-If you created temporary chargeable resources while troubleshooting, clean them up after the facilitator completes the checkpoints.
-You may use the AWS Console or AWS commands/script.
+If you created temporary chargeable resources while troubleshooting, remove them through the relevant AWS Console service page after the facilitator completes the checkpoints.